climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 * There seem to be fundamental differences in what structural actions the national governments of the EU consider appropriate in this situation, with some governments making great efforts to invest in progressive technologies ensuring energy sustainability and less pollutive energy generation, while others do not push for changes away from fossil fuels.
 * The government's view and structural action doesn't always represent its own people's position on the issue, meaning that e.g. the population of a country may be very aware of the severity of the problem while the government does not take decisive action.

-Some of the open data offered on [EU Open Data Portal](https://data.europa.eu/euodp/en/home) shows numerous kinds of potential for insights into the reality of the European people's attitude towards climate change.
+Some of the open data offered on [EU Open Data Portal](https://data.europa.eu/euodp/en/home) show numerous kinds of potential for insights into the reality of the European people's attitude towards climate change.
+Using parts of this data, we have attempted

 ## 3. Original dataset and mashup datasets
 Firstly, the project makes use of data gathered from eight Special Eurobarometer surveys that were all conducted with a dedicated focus on climate change.